-Krakow, situated on the banks of the Vistula River, is Poland’s second largest city and a center of culture, arts and economy.
+Krakow, situated on the banks of the Vistula River, is Poland’s second-largest city and a center of culture, arts, and economy.
 The history of the city dates back to the Stone Age.
 It grew from a small settlement to being the capital of the Kingdom of Poland during the Middle Ages.

 In recent history, after Poland was invaded by the Nazis, Krakow became the capital of the General Government under the rule of Hans Franz.
 This terrible period brought a lot of suffering to residents.
 The Jewish population was forced to live in a Ghetto and many were sent to extermination camps.
-Because of Nazi occupation, the city’s buildings and monument escaped war unscathed.
+Because of Nazi occupation, the city’s buildings and monuments escaped the war unscathed.